suut/psychic-happiness/README.md

 If you are willing to use it, please fill in the proper informations:
 * Your Google API key in the google.py file
-* The username and password hashed in SHA-1 in the users.ini file
+* The username and password of the admin user hashed in SHA-1 in the users.ini file
 * Your IRC servers and channels in the servers.ini
 * And the selectionned server in config.ini